Jamaica Environment Trust

 Photo donated by: Nicole Brown

-CEPF also supports JET’s institutional development and strengthening in project components four and five.
+CEPF also supported JET’s institutional development and strengthening.